5 Easy Wins In The Digital Marketing Competition

-When it comes to getting ahead of the competition, marketing is good, digital marketing is great.
+When it comes to getting ahead of the competition, marketing is good, and digital marketing is great.
 And here at Market Jar, we know how competitive business can be, just take a look at the industry we’re competing in – digital marketing itself.

-But a study by Clutch.co revealed that 80% of small businesses don’t invest in digital marketing.
+But a study by Clutch.com revealed that 80% of small businesses don’t invest in digital marketing.
 So if you want to beat your competition, whatever your industry, all you have to do is make a smart decision and invest in your digital marketing efforts.

-While this highlights an easy gap for you to close, and even more alarming statistic shows that less than two-thirds of small businesses (that’s under 64%) have a website.
+While this highlights an easy gap for you to close, an even more alarming statistic shows that less than two-thirds of small businesses (that’s under 64%) have a website.
 That’s right, in 2020, one-third of small businesses STILL don’t have a website.

 Yet everyone knows how important a website is for your small business.